JaiSuryaPrabu/skillix-ai-agent/README.md

 ### Solution Statement
 Skillix uses a multi-agent architecture where each agent has a clearly defined role, allowing the system to handle the end-to-end complexity of personalized education:

-1. **Orchestrator Agent** – Acts as the “tutor session manager” that gathers initial user preferences and coordinates the entire workflow.
+1. **Orchestrator Agent** – Acts as the “tutor session manager” that gathers initial user preferences and coordinates the entire workflow dynamically.
 2. **Context Gathering Agent** – Searches the web, curates high-quality resources, and builds a rich knowledge base stored in long-term memory.
 3. **Planning Agent** – Designs a personalized syllabus/roadmap based on the gathered context, user’s current knowledge level, and preferred learning style (theory-first, application-first, or hybrid).
 4. **Teaching Agent** – Runs the interactive session using Socratic questioning and active recall.
 It forces the student to think instead of passively receiving information.
 Uses long-term memory for context and session state to remember everything that happened in previous interactions.